josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 In terms of funding sources, participants commented that it is generally good for the IETF to have multiple sources of funding on which to stand.
-Diversity in funding sources allows IETF to shift
+This participant further stated that diversity in funding sources allows IETF to shift
 gears: IETF endowment can provide longer-term stability; Long-term sponsorship, such as the Global Host program ($100k per year for 10 years, also stated as the best way to support the IETF as an organization); meetings can be funded through fees (although registration fees are prohibitive for many) and sponsorships.
 However, explaining the need for diversity of funding is more complicated than it needs to be.
-We probably need to find a simpler story.
+One participant felt that we probably need to find a simpler story.

 Specifically, participants discussed a potential mismatch between the IETF's activities and its funding model, which is mainly constituted